factorhouse/kpow/secure-config/README.md

 Kpow provides support for encrypted variables by integrating the open-source [Kpow-Secure](https://github.com/operatr-io/kpow-secure) library.

-[Kpow-Secure](https://github.com/operatr-io/kpow-secure) is a library for simple, secure configuration with standard Java AES encryption and PBKDF2 master key generation.
+Kpow-Secure(https://github.com/operatr-io/kpow-secure) is a library for simple, secure configuration with standard Java AES encryption and PBKDF2 master key generation.

+Follow these steps to generate a master key and encrypt sensitive variables:

+* Download the latest Kpow Java JAR

 ## OBF Encoded Variables